george24601/notes/java/concurrency/nio.md

-NIO data transfer is based on buffers (java.nio.Buffer and related classes).
-These classes represent a contiguous extent of memory, together with a small number of data transfer operations.

 Typically, this would be used to allow the buffer contents to occupy the same physical memory used by the underlying operating system for its native I/O operations, thus allowing the most direct transfer mechanism, and eliminating the need for any additional copying.
 In most operating systems, provided the particular area of memory has the right properties, transfer can take place without using the CPU at all.

 Channels (classes implementing the interface java.nio.channels.Channel) are designed to provide for bulk data transfers to and from NIO buffers.Channels are analogous to "file descriptors" found in Unix-like operating systems.